omise/omise-ios/README.md

 ### Authorizing payment

-Some payment methods require the customers to authorize the payment via an authorized URL.
-This includes [3-D Secure verification](https://docs.opn.ooo/fraud-protection#3-d-secure), [Internet Banking payment](https://docs.opn.ooo/internet-banking), [Alipay](https://docs.opn.ooo/alipay).
+Some payment methods require customers to authorize the payment uaing an authorized URL.
+This includes [3-D Secure verification](https://docs.opn.ooo/fraud-protection#3-d-secure), [Internet Banking payment](https://docs.opn.ooo/internet-banking), and [Alipay](https://docs.opn.ooo/alipay).
 The Opn Payments iOS SDK provides a built-in class to authorize payments.

-On payment methods that require opening the external application (e.g. mobile banking application) to authorize the transaction, set the *return_uri* to a **deeplink** or **applink** to be able to open the merchant application.
-Else, after the card holder completes authorizing the transaction on the external application, the flow redirects to the normal link in the *return_uri* and opens it on the browser application, and therefore results in the payment not being completed.
+On payment methods that require opening the external application (e.g., mobile banking application) to authorize the transaction, set the *return_uri* to a **deep link** or **app link** to be able to open the merchant application.
+Otherwise, after the cardholder authorizes the transaction on the external application, the flow redirects to the normal link in the *return_uri*, and opens it on the browser application, resulting in the payment not being completed.

 #### Using built-in authorizing payment view controller

-You can use the built-in authorizing payment view controller with `authorized URL` provided with the charge and expected `return URL` patterns that you create.
+You can use the built-in authorizing payment view controller with the `authorized URL` provided with the charge and expected `return URL` patterns you create.

 ```swift